-The increase in the operating expense ratio is due to investment in developing new product offerings as well as the cost inflation experienced across the Group.
-We are constantly looking to innovate to lead the market and have also taken steps to support our colleagues during the cost-of-living crisis.
+The decrease in the operating expense ratio is due to the ability of the business to service the increased premium income without having to increase costs by the same proportion.
 The close management of operating costs for Westfield remains a priority to ensure we operate in as efficient a manner as possible whilst providing the quality of service that our customers have learnt to expect from us.
 We are constantly looking at how we can do things differently or do different things.